The Social and Cultural Dimensions of Resources: Iranian and German Perspectives

 Projektleitung: Prof. Dr. Roland Hardenberg; Dr. Shahnaz Nadjmabadi; in Kooperation mit Prof. Dr. Susanne Schröter (Goethe-Universtität; FFGI)

-The general aim of this endeavor is to encourage dialog between Iranian and German early career academic researchers and practitioners on socially relevant issues, and is twofold:
+The general aim of this 12-month project is to encourage dialog between Iranian and German early career academic researchers and practitioners on socially relevant issues is twofold:

 - to provide an understanding of the social dynamics in both countries and